IQ404/study-notes/README.md

 Applications include:

-- System tools (e.g., compilers)
+- System tools (e.g., `top`, a program that shows live information about running processes and system resources (CPU, memory, load).)
-- Programming languagues
+- Programming languagues implementations
 - Shells (special applications which themselves are often part of the OS)
 - User apps (e.g., browers, text editors, games)

 ### OS Layer (Operating System)

-OS controls programs and keeps them running, so the whole machine stays stable.
+OS controls programs (applications) and keeps them running, so the whole machine stays stable.
 For examples:

 It boots and watches key daemons (networking, logging, ssh, cron, etc.).
 If one crashes, it can auto-restart it (i.e., It Detects errors and implements measures to prevent complete system failures.)